-While our mobile workforce is critical to organisational success, we must remember that face-to-face interactions remain the most important activity in any workspace.
+While our mobile workforce is critical to organizational success, we must remember that face-to-face interactions remain the most important activity in any workspace.

 Which brings us back to the office aesthetic – creating the right balance between real physical space needs, employee demands and establishing a culture that people (i.e., your future employees) want to be part of – whether in the office for a meeting once a month or occupying an office five days a week.

 Your office environment is a strategic tool for growth.
-How you maximise workspace and drive efficiencies could very well determine your success in the years to come.
+How you maximize workspace and drive efficiencies could very well determine your success in the years to come.